ehoversten/Teaching_Review/javascript/datatypes.md

 # Dynamic typing

-#### JavaScript is a loosely typed or a dynamic language.
+### JavaScript is a loosely typed or a `dynamically typed` language.
 Variables in JavaScript are not directly associated with any particular value type, and any variable can be assigned (and re-assigned) values of all types:

-Ex:

 ```javascript
     var foo = 42;    // foo is now a number